-Theme Class number of times Description Introduction to Civil Engineering 2 The content of the course is introduced.
-Then, the study field of Civil Engineering including latest topics and the ethic of Civil Engineers throughout the achievement of predecessors is introduced.
-Structual Enginnering 3 Civil Engineering is introduced in the viewpoint of Structural Engineering, which includes natural disasters and structural engineering, introduction of new technology and research, the collaboration with other fields, etc. Hydraulics and Hydrology 3 Civil Engineering is introduced in the viewpoint of Hydraulics and Hydrology, which includes conservation and construction of river environment, prediction of rainfall and flood, prediction of environmental change, global warming etc. Geotechnical Engineering 3 Civil Engineering is introduced in the view point of geotechnical Engineering, which includes soil mechanics, soil environment, international cooperation, etc. Planning and Management 3 Civil Engineering is introduced in the view point of designing and managing social Infrastructure, which includes an asset management of social infrastructure, soft measures for traffic jam, logistic vehicles in urban area, etc. Achievement confirmation 1 Achievement assement is intended to measure students' knowledge, skill and aptitude on the subject.
+Theme Class number of times Description Introduction to Civil 2 The content of the course is introduced.
+Then, the study field of Civil Engineering Introduction to Civil including latest topics and the ethic of Civil Engineers throughout the achievement Engineering of predecessors is introduced.
+Civil Engineering is introduced in the viewpoint of Structural Engineering, which Structual Enginnering 3 includes natural disasters and structural engineering, introduction of new technology and research, the collaboration with other fields, etc. In order to resolve various problems caused by the rapid change of global 3 environment, it is important to understand the formation processes of river basins TT 1 1' 1 in the world and the development processes of cities located along a river.
+Several Hydraulics and river basins with well-known cities are introduced including the natural conditions, Hydrology history & culture developed for many years.
+The Kyoto city, which is famous for a complicated water channel network system, is of course considered as a typical example.
+Geotechnical 2 Civil Engineering is introduced in the view point of geotechnical Engineering, Engineering 3 which includes soil mechanics, soil environment, international cooperation, etc. DI 3 Civil Engineering is introduced in the view point of designing and managing social Planning and Infrastructure, which includes an asset management of social infrastructure, soft Management measures for traffic jam, logistic vehicles in urban area, etc. Achievement 1 Achievement assement is intended to measure students' knowledge, skill and confirmation aptitude on the subject.

-[Textbook] Handouts will be distributed as appropriate.
+【Textbook】 Handouts will be distributed as appropriate.